Where did the Hennessey Fire begin? This resident says on her property

 Without damaging the house, a two-story poolhouse and an addition, the fire vaulted over the structures and headed downhill toward neighboring houses.
 Again, firefighters took strong defensive measures.

-“They saved not only our house, but I think a couple of others too,” Coelingh said Thursday from a hotel where she and her husband are staying temporarily.
-“Our only losses were our solar system and our water system, but that’s nothing compared to a house.”
+“They saved not only our house, but I think a couple of others, too,” Coelingh said Thursday from a hotel where she and her husband are staying temporarily.
+“Our only losses were our solar (power) system and our water system, but that’s nothing compared to a house.”

 Editor's Note: Because of the public safety implications of the wildfires, we are providing access to this article free of charge.
 To support local journalism, please visit https://napavalleyregister.com/members/join/ and consider becoming a member.